JESUS CALLING: STORIES OF FAITH: Episodes 4.1-4.2

 Miscellaneous Immorality:

-The football player admits to being married and divorced three times in the past (but he gives thanks his current wife and three daughters).
+The football player admits to being married and divorced three times in the past (he was diagnosed with depression in 1999, which led to alcohol abuse, after suffering a breakdown), but he gives thanks to his current wife and his three daughters.

 More Detail:

 JESUS CALLING: STORIES OF FAITH is an inspirational documentary TV series by UP Faith and Family.
 In a series of sit-down interviews, several American celebrities reveal how God’s teachings carried them through trying times.
-In season four, the show delves into the hardships of rejection, growing up poor, and surviving cancer treatment.
-Will these folks be able to find true inner peace?
-The Sarah Young book of the same name inspires JESUS CALLING.
+In the first two episodes of Season Four, the program delves into the hardships of rejection, growing up poor and surviving cancer treatment.
+The two programs ask, Will these folks be able to find true inner peace?
+JESUS CALLING is inspired by the Sarah Young book of the same name.

 Hosted by Faith Broussard Cade, JESUS CALLING shines a light on prominent figures in the entertainment industry.
 In each episode, two celebrities discuss their spiritual transformation from personal heartbreak to applying God’s wisdom to their lives.
 In episode one of season four, the focus is on Julie Chen Moonves (co-host of the reality show Big Brother) and John Tesh (radio host and music composer for NBC).
-In episode two, the showrunners speak with Terry Bradshaw (a famous NFL quarterback) and Taraji P. Henson (an award-winning movie actress).
+In episode two, Faith speaks with Terry Bradshaw, the retired NFL quarterback who won four Super Bowls in the late 1970s) and actress Taraji P. Henson, star of the TV series EMPIRE and more than 40 movies.

 In terms of production value, JESUS CALLING is a pleasant surprise.
 The series is composed mainly of one-on-one interviews with celebrities, archival footage, and retro photos.
-The presentation is simple, but it is effective at delivering a smooth 22-minute story.
+The presentation is simple, but is effective at delivering a smooth 22 minute story.
 Each episode has excellent sound mixing and great video editing.
 The interview segments are well shot and integrate very well with the archival footage.
-But what about the content of the show itself?
+What about the content of the show itself?

-Without a doubt, JESUS CALLING is built on a Christian worldview.
-The interviewees admit to giving thanks to God, learning to pray consistently, and reading the Bible.
-Josh Tesh openly quotes the books of the Apostle Paul, including the importance of “renewing one’s mind.”
+Without a doubt, JESUS CALLING is built on a titanium-enforced Christian worldview.
+The interviewees admit to giving thanks to God, learning to pray on a consistent basis, and reading the Bible.
+Josh Tesh openly quotes the books of the Apostle Paul, including the importance of “renewing one’s mind” in your walk with God.
 In Julie Chen Moonves’ testimony, she is a caring mother to her son while being a recurring TV network host.
-Taraji P. Henson thanks God for giving her persistence in taking acting despite being rejected dozens of times for roles.
+Taraji P. Henson thanks God for giving her persistence in acting, despite being rejected dozens of times for roles.
 Lastly, NFL player Terry Bradshaw thanks his wife and God for comforting him while he underwent his cancer treatment.

-While JESUS CALLING is devoid of foul language and sex, it mentions violent injuries in dialogue.
-First, the NFL player tells a story of him getting physically smacked by a schoolteacher in his youth after disobeying an order.
-During his days as a quarterback for the Pittsburgh Steelers, he mentions getting injuries related to his spine and shoulders.
-Lastly, he briefly states that he has been married and divorced three times.
-However, he thanks the courage of his current wife and three daughters for helping him with his cancer treatment.
+Episodes 401 and 402 of JESUS CALLING are devoid of foul language and sex, but there are some frank discussions.
+For example, Terry Bradshaw tells a story of him getting physically smacked by a school teacher in his youth after disobeying an order.
+He also mentions that, during his days as a quarterback for the Pittsburgh Steelers, he suffered injuries related to his spine and shoulders.
+Lastly, he briefly states that he’s been married and divorced three times and has had alcohol problems in the past (he was diagnosed with depression in 1999, which led to panic attacks, alcohol abuse and insomnia).
+However, he personally thanks the courage of his current wife and three daughters for helping him with recent cancer treatments for his neck and bladder.

-The fourth season of JESUS CALLING: STORIES OF FAITH is a shining example of excellent television.
-It radiates the values of persistent prayer, reading the Scripture, and giving thanks to God for His Wisdom.
-Moreover, the show features excellent sound mixing and editing.
-While there is no on-screen violence, a football player mentions getting injuries to his body while he played in the NFL.
-MOVIEGUIDE® advises slight caution for older children and their families.
+The first two episodes of the fourth season of JESUS CALLING: STORIES OF FAITH are a shining example of excellent faith-based television .
+They radiate the values of persistent prayer, reading Scripture and giving thanks to God for His Wisdom.
+MOVIEGUIDE® advises caution for younger children and their families.